 1. I think it’s worth mentioning that there isn’t a single recorded incident in the Gospels or Acts where the person who performed a healing, sought to have a medical authority to authenticate the miracle, for the purpose of using as a witness later.
 In other words, it doesn’t seem like Jesus or the apostles were that interested in trying to prove their miracles beyond the initial people who were present.

 It’s only recently occurred to me that this attitude may not be entirely separate from what's required in an environment to cultivate a healing in the first place.
-Is the faith that, “produces” a miracle, conducive to a mindset that seeks to gather evidence for one?
-If the answer is no, then that would go a long way in explaining the lack of documentation.
-People who are trying to convince themselves, or their critics, may become side-tracked from operating in faith and the Spirit.
+Namely, is the faith that, “produces” a miracle, conducive to a mindset that seeks to gather evidence for one?
+If the answer is no (and it arguably is), then that would go a long way in explaining the lack of documentation.
+People who are trying to convince themselves, or their critics, may become side-tracked from operating in faith and the leadings of the Spirit.
 It’s difficult to quantify what effect this mentality could have on the atmosphere required for a supernatural manifestation.
 The end result possibly being more miracles when there is less focus on documenting them.

 2. Both Matthew and Mark record an incident where the unbelief of the people in the city had an effect on Jesus (Mt 13, Mk 6).
 The Bible says He did not do many mighty works because of their unbelief.
 But it doesn’t stop there.
 It goes so far as to say He couldn’t do them.
 There is a consistent theme throughout Scripture that connects unbelief to a failure to experience the miraculous---which makes one wonder: is there more unbelief in the world today than back then?
 Jesus Himself asked, “when the Son of Man returns, how many will He find on earth who have faith?”
 (Lk 18:8 NLT)